Phone call anxiety is a real thing. In fact, research shows that 40 percent of salespeople will experience some sort of anxiety when making calls.

 Be wary of over-scripting your calls though.
 Rather than a word-for-word dialogue, create an outline with a certain point you need to deliver or questions to ask.
 This will prevent you from sounding too robotic and make you more personable.

 Knowledge is power.
 The more knowledge you have about a prospect, their company, and their situation, the more confident you will feel.
+Knowledge is often the difference between cold calling and warm calling.
 Understand who you are calling, their role, and their needs.

 This way you will have some visibility into the situation are dialing into and can impress the recipient with your understanding.

 Rejection is a part of sales.
 No matter what you do, things won’t always go the way you want to.
 The best thing you can do with rejection is to accept it.
 Sometimes, prospects just aren’t a fit, others are taken by competitors, and more others just don’t want to buy.
 There are infinite reasons why people don’t buy, and many are not your fault.
 Don’t take the losses too hard, embrace them and learn from them.